ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/numbers.md

 }
 ```

 > Please note that the syntax varies from tag to script, so refer to the docs for subtle differences.
+Please also note that you can iterate over structures, arrays, queries and objects in CFML as well; we will see this in later sections.